-Social work for vulnerable children in need, children in need of protection and including those subject to Public Law Outline (PLO) is provided through area-based children social work teams.
-They are aligned to four areas of Medway.
+Social work for vulnerable children in need, children in need of protection including those subject to Public Law Outline (PLO), is provided through area-based children social work teams.
+The teams are aligned to four areas of Medway.

-This means that we work closely with the home community of the family supporting children to remain within their families and keep in touch with them when being looked after is the right decision.
+This means we work closely with the home community of the family, supporting children to remain within their families.
+We keep in touch with the family when being looked after is the right decision.

 Our area-based teams are led by a team manager with six qualified social workers.
 One the social workers may be newly qualified.
 The teams have dedicated administrative support.

 Practitioners work with children through child in need and child protection plans.
 Sometimes this includes care proceedings where the court decides that the children do not need to be separated from their parents immediately.

 Social workers have a varied caseload.
 We work with a variety of children in the social care system and develop a wide range of knowledge and expertise.
 We ensure that support continues once our work with families is done, through our established partnerships with schools, early help and universal services.

 Medway uses use the Signs of Safety model to underpin our work with children and families.
 The model is used in our child protection conferences.

 We use specific models of assessment and intervention for identified needs such as the Graded Care Profile or Parenting Assessments, and Direct Work with Children.
 Our professional development offer includes training in all these areas and also the practice education of social work students.